thepower/power-docs/docs/Community/phase-1/04-node-update.md

    systemctl stop tpnode.service
    ```

-5. Replace your node code by deleting and copying the new versions of directories:
+5. Replace your node code by rewriting the versions of directories:

    ```bash
    bin